 Nicknamed the ‘Champs-Elysee of Tokyo’, this tree-lined stretch called Omotesando has boutiques like Louis Vuitton and Polo Ralph Lauren.
 If you’re not into brands, you can still check out Kiddy Land along this stretch!
 (Scroll down for a map to orientate.)

-Everywhere else behind the left and the right edges of this photos, are shopsssss.
+Everywhere else behind the left and the right edges of the Ometesando photo above, are shopsssss.

 Don’t Miss: Kiddy Land – Toy Heaven